Skip to content

 Near Orbit

-Near orbit (synonyms: in near orbit, close orbit, low earth orbit) is a general location commonly used in fictional worlds that surrounds a planet and is above the skies.
-Near orbit may contain spaceships, Kessler belts, orbital rings, teleportation gates, planetary shields, or satellite networks.
+Near orbit is a location that surrounds a planet and is above the skies.
+Fictional near orbits often contain interesting elements to explore [spaceships, Kessler belts, orbital rings, teleportation gates, planetary shields, or satellite networks].
 Massive objects or megastructures in near orbit may be visible from the surface of a planet.
 Near orbit is home to aliens, dropship space marines, and contemplative superheroes.

 Types of Orbit